I’ve been dreading this. Will the Zarbi push Sue over the edge? Will this be the final end? And will Bill Strutton be named in my decree nisi?

 Escape to Danger

 Sue: Roslyn is really into this, isn’t she?
 I bet she gives the other insects a hard time when they break out of character.
-I bet she believes she’s being groundbreaking and artistic, but all she’s really doing is making everyone look ten times sillier than they do already.
-And that’s not easy.
+I bet she thinks she’s being groundbreaking and artistic, but all she’s really doing is making everyone look 10 times sillier than they do already.
+And that’s no easy feat.

-Sue: Admitting that it looks like a hairdryer just draws attention to how stupid it looks.
-They might as well point out that the ants are made of fibreglass and those Dougal Dogs with the guns on their noses are being pulled long by bits of string.
+Sue: Admitting it looks like a hairdryer just shows you how stupid it is.
+They may as well point out the ants are made of fibreglass, and those Dougal-Dogs with the guns on their noses are being pulled along on string.

-At one point, Vicki returns from the TARDIS with one of the Doctor’s “samples”.
-The dead spider in the box is so badly defined, Sue misreads the next scene entirely.
+When Vicki returns from the TARDIS with one of the Doctor’s ‘samples’ (aka a dead spider in a box) my wife blames the Vaseline for misreading the next scene entirely.

 Sue: The Zarbi are frightened of the Doctor’s poo!

 Sue: Rewind that bit.
 Go back.
-I need to hear that bit again.
+I need to hear that again.

-Sue: If that didn’t call for a retake then all bets are off.
+Sue: If that didn’t call for a retake, all bets are off.
 What the ****?
-In fact, enough is enough.
+Enough is enough, Neil.
 Seriously.
-I feel embarrassed just watching this; it must have been awful for the people who actually took part it in.
+I feel embarrassed just watching this.
+It must have been awful for the people who actually took part in it.

-Me: There’s a really famous actor hidden under that Menoptera costume on the left.
-He was a household name in the 70s and 80s.
-Can you guess who it might be, just from his voice?
+Me: There’s a really famous actor hidden under the Menoptera costume on the left.
+He was a household name in the 1970s and ‘80s.
+Can you guess who it is, just from his voice?

 Sue: Derek Jacobi?
 John Hurt?
 Gyles Brandreth?

 Sue: Martin Jarvis?
-The name rings a bell.
-What’s he been in again?
+That name rings a bell.
+What’s he been in?
 Oh, you’ve found a picture of him on the internet.
 Oh, him!
 Wow.
 Martin Jarvis, eh?
 The poor sod.

-One isolated moment manages to induce some praise, however.
-When a Menoptera picks up a larvae gun and squashes it against a wall it’s difficult not to be affected by this bizarre, horrific and just plain wrong moment.
-But as the Menoptera swoop down on Kirby wires for a shambolic battle against the Zarbi, Sue’s mouth is left gaping open in disbelief.
+When a Menoptera picks up a larvae gun and squashes it against a wall, it’s difficult not to be affected by this bizarre, horrific and just plain wrong moment.
+But that’s nothing compared to the scene where the Menoptera swoop down on Kirby wires for a shambolic battle against the Zarbi.

 Sue: This is just silly.
 Yes, it’s ambitious.
 Yes, they are trying their best.
 But it looks amateurish.
 What was Verity thinking?
-What was anyone thinking?
+What was anybody thinking?

-And then Sue asks the age-old question that has troubled Doctor Who fans for decades.
+And then Sue asks the age-old question that’s troubled Doctor Who fans for decades.

 Sue: Why couldn’t they have lost this story instead of the one with Marco Polo in it?